Jarred Christmas

 Jarred Christmas (born c.
 1980) is a comedian from New Zealand who now lives and works in the United Kingdom.
-He won the Chortle Comedy Award for Best Compere.
-He has also appeared in Pot Noodle television advertisements.
+He won the Chortle Comedy Award for Best Compère in 2010, and the Fred Award in 2013.

 Early life

 Christmas grew up in Christchurch.
 He attended an all-boys secondary school where he did not fit in because he was not into sport.
-In 1996, he went to Hagley Community College for fifth form (now called Year 11) and credits the school with turning his life around:

-For the first time in my life I met people who were themselves.
-It really changed my life.
+In 1996, he went to Hagley Community College for fifth form (now called Year 11) and credits the school with turning his life around, saying "For the first time in my life I met people who were themselves.
+It really changed my life."

 Christmas moved to Britain in 2003.

 Career

 Television and film

 Christmas has appeared on radio, film, television and stage.

 On television, he has appeared as a performer and guest panellist on shows such as BBC Two's Never Mind the Buzzcocks and Mock the Week, BBC Three's Russell Howard's Good News, Channel 4's 8 Out of 10 Cats and Dave's One Night Stand.
+In 2008 he appeared in Pot Noodle television advertisements.

 In 2011, Christmas took part in Let's Dance for Comic Relief.
 He has also appeared on Celebrity Mastermind alongside fellow comedians Imran Yusuf, Karen Taylor and Russell Kane.

 Christmas appeared in two films in 2012: The Wedding Video alongside Matt Berry, Miriam Margolyes and Robert Webb, and Is This a Joke? with Russell Tovey.
 He contributed to the feature-length documentary The People vs. George Lucas.

 He appeared in the YouTube comedy web series Dwarves Assemble, which also featured Warwick Davis, Raymond Griffith, Peter Bonner and Simon Lane.
 He hosted the 2014 season of Monumental.
 Since 2014 he has been the Joke Master in the CBBC show The Joke Machine.